Horror Story

 She was a violent offender.
 She was constantly threatening my castration.
 She had a job to do.

-And, worst of all, I was sexually confused––like I said, it was 1997.
+And, worst of all, I was sexually confused—like I said, it was 1997.

-These grave robbers were blasphemous surgeries of men.
-Their faces were faceless.
 Their selfishness was endless.
 They just took, took, took.
 They were robbing my grave, too.

 He had a job to do.
 He needed the money.
 He never got rich.